Jaimeloeuf/vue3-bulma-template/README.md

 ## Technical details and notes
 - vue router is configured to use `# hashed based routing` rather than history mode
+- Basic PWA support is enabled by default, see [vite config](./vite.config.ts) for more details

 ## Recommended IDE Setup